 Policy plays a critical role in the fight against cancer, influencing the funding of cancer research and driving the approval of safe and effective anticancer therapies.
-With the increasing complexity of cancer-related policy issues, the need for active engagement of cancer researchers in the policymaking process has never been greater.Read More
+With the increasing complexity of cancer-related policy issues, the need for active engagement of cancer researchers and physician-scientists in the policymaking process has never been greater.Read More

 Building on advances in technology and analytical tools, real-world data (RWD) sources have attracted increasing interest as means to efficiently answer important clinical, research, and regulatory questions around oncology treatments and outcomes.
 RWD can come from a variety of sources, including medical claims data, electronic health records, patient-reported outcomes, and product or disease registry data.
 Real-world evidence (RWE) is clinical evidence generated from these data.